RESTORATION & CONSERVATION SERVICES | FINE ART RESTORATION | PAINTING RESTORATION

 This 17th Century John Riley (1646 – 1691) oil painting of Sarah, Viscountess Castleton came into our studios for painting restoration treatment after the team at Valence House Museum observed paint lifting from the canvas.

+Our painting restoration team also noted that the painting’s original canvas had been previously relined and restored, and whilst this previous relining had preserved the tacking edges in places, the original canvas was now highly oxidised and brittle.
 These previous painting restoration treatments had focused on removing the yellowing varnish covering the sitter, meaning that by the time the work came into our painting restoration studio, the background depicted in the painting was concealed by a thick oxidised black layer.

-Once our painting restorers had removed the surface dirt, trials were conducted to find the optimal method of varnish removal.
+Once our painting restoration team had removed the surface dirt, trials were conducted to find the optimal method of varnish removal.
 Removing the aged, discoloured varnish revealed a number of details about the painting, including trees and shrubs in the landscape and establishing that the flowers held by the sitter were roses, not chrysanthemums, as previously recorded.

-Once clean, the canvas was de-lined before being re-lined, reusing the replacement stretcher from the previous restoration.
+Once clean, the canvas was de-lined before being relined, reusing the replacement stretcher from the previous restoration.

 19th Century Oil Portrait Painting Restoration